upper waypoint

 Please try again

-People getting out of the train as it stops at a platform.
+People get out of the train as it stops at a platform.

 A BART train stops at the Montgomery Station in San Francisco on Jan.
 11, 2024.
 (Beth LaBerge/KQED)

 Bay Area business and elected leaders publicly urged Gov. Gavin Newsom to intervene and improve BART’s safety last week, sparking a clash with transit officials.
-The dispute sheds light on the disagreement over how to manage safety on the Bay Area’s transit system, or whether it’s a problem at all.
+The dispute sheds light on the disagreement over how to manage safety in the Bay Area’s transit system or whether it’s a problem at all.

 Recent frightening attacks on BART trains, including one involving a man slashing a woman’s throat, prompted the Bay Area Council to send a letter to Newsom’s office, requesting he deploy a surge of California Highway Patrol officers on trains and in stations, similar to recent operations in Oakland to address crime.